10 tips for finding European coffee buyers

 - Make sure you stay up-to-date on market news by exploring the websites mentioned above.

-- Consider using websites as a way of advertising your product or company.
+- Consider using such trade websites as a way of advertising your product or company.

-- Find potential buyers in the company directories of the magazines given above, such as the Buyer's Guide Index of the Coffee & Cocoa International.
+- Find potential buyers in the company directories of the magazines given above, such as the directory of Bar Talks.

 - Learn about your competition by browsing through the ads of other producers / exporters in your own country and elsewhere.